Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Abstract

 \section{Abstract}

-Large language models (LLMs) have shown impressive capabilities in various tasks, yet they still struggle with math reasoning.
-Despite efforts to optimize Chain-of-Thoughts (CoT) prompts and fine-tune LLMs, the potential of few-shot learning remains unexplored.
-In this work, we propose \textbf{{\sysname}}, a novel approach pushing the boundaries of few-shot CoT learning to improve LLM math reasoning capabilities. {\sysname} addresses the challenges of the selection of useful examples and limited number of examples due to restricted context window length.
-Inspired by our observation that natural language inputs contain many redundancy, we propose a coarse-to-fine pruner as a plug-and-play module for LLMs, which first identifies as many crucial CoT examples as possible and then further prunes unimportant tokens within the context window.
-To train the pruner, we collect a math reasoning dataset with diverse difficulty and steps, introduce a reward to measure both the input's effectiveness for math reasoning and token length constraints, and propose a novel training approach with reinforcement learning.
-As a result, {\sysname} significantly outperforms CoT and few-shot prompting baselines across various LLMs (LLaMA2-7B, 13B, 70B) and 5 math datasets, achieving up to 4.55\% absolute improvements.
-Remarkably, without any fine-tuning, LLaMA2-70B with {\sysname} surpasses GPT-3.5 and a wide range of larger LLMs (PaLM, Minerva, etc.) on the GSM8K.
+Large Language Models (LLMs) have shown impressive capabilities, yet they still struggle with math reasoning.
+In this work, we propose \textbf{\sysname}, a novel approach that pushes the boundary of few-shot Chain-of-Thoughts (CoT) learning to improve LLM mathematical reasoning.
+Motivated by the observation that adding more concise CoT examples in the prompt can improve LLM reasoning performance, {\sysname} employs a coarse-to-fine pruner to maximize the input of effective and concise CoT examples.
+The pruner first selects as many crucial CoT examples as possible and then prunes unimportant tokens to fit the context window.
+A math reasoning dataset with diverse difficulty levels and reasoning steps is used to train the pruner, along with a math-specialized reinforcement learning approach.
+As a result, by enabling more CoT examples with double the context window size in tokens, {\sysname} significantly outperforms various prompting baselines across various LLMs (LLaMA2-7B, 13B, 70B) and 5 math datasets, achieving up to 4.55\% absolute improvements.
+Remarkably, without any fine-tuning, LLaMA2-70B with {\sysname} surpasses GPT-3.5 and a wide range of larger LLMs (PaLM, Minerva 540B, etc.) on the GSM8K. {\sysname} serves as a plug-and-play module for LLMs and is compatible with most existing reasoning prompting techniques, such as self-consistency and self-verification.